 A good rule of thumb is that additive manufacturing can deliver production capability anywhere in the world through distributed manufacturing.
-But several best practices must be in place to meet the stringent demands of defense and aerospace before making that capability a reality.
-There needs to be common processes across multiple locations to enable true build portability, which includes proper quality certifications, common equipment, a secure transfer mechanism for digital files, proper equipment calibration and consistent input materials.
+But several best practices must be in place to meet the stringent demands of defense and aerospace manufacturing before making that capability a reality.
+There need to be common processes across multiple locations to enable true build portability, which includes proper quality certifications, common equipment, a secure transfer mechanism for digital files, proper equipment calibration and consistent input materials.

 The first 3D-printed part used was in an Airbus test aircraft – a small titanium bracket, part of the pylon used to secure the engine – sped down the airstrip in 2014.
 Since then, usage of additive manufacturing has escalated rapidly, but companies are still learning how to adopt additive manufacturing solutions to glean its many benefits: maximizing production output, shortening time-to-market, reducing costs and more.